jacoblee93/langsmith-webhook-example/README.md

 This repo contains an example of a LangSmith session webhook that pulls a previously saved prompt from the [LangSmith prompt hub](https://smith.langchain.com/prompts), formats it with details from a payload, calls an LLM, and finally scores the run by creating feedback based on the LLM response.
+It does not use any external runtime dependencies other than `fastapi`, `openai`, `python-dotenv`, and `uvicorn`.

 The pulled prompt is a [hardcoded public prompt](https://smith.langchain.com/prompts/simple-public-evaluator) in this example, but any prompt with an output schema will work.
 The demo templating here expects the prompt to have variables named `{{inputs}}` and `{{outputs}}`, but you can customize this to your liking.

+> [!NOTE]
+> In general, we suggest using our [client SDKs](https://github.com/langchain-ai/langsmith-sdk) if possible, particularly for pulling/deserializing prompts - this minimal example is designed mostly as a proof of concept.

 ## Setup